breeatoomey/newity-case-study/ai-log.md

 1. The cost was real but bounded — 35-minute hard ceiling, actual 18 minutes.
 2. The underlying derived layer was already doing the aggregation.
 The dashboard composes existing helpers; it doesn't introduce new business logic.
 3. The cut in the original scope doc was about *the weekly auto-generated email*, which is still cut.
 The snapshot view is a leaner subset.
-4. Honesty about the expansion preserves the scope-discipline narrative.
+4. Documenting the expansion preserves an honest engineering trail.
 The scope doc gets a "Scope adjustments during build" section, not a quiet rewrite of the original V1 list.
-The git history shows: cut → built V1 → reintroduced as documented adjustment.
-That's an honest engineering trail.
+Git history shows: cut → built V1 → reintroduced as documented adjustment.

 If any of those four had been different — if the derived layer hadn't been there, if I'd run over the ceiling, if the original cut had been about exactly this snapshot view, or if the only way to fit it was to silently rewrite the scope doc — I would have left it cut.

-#### Demo-relevant findings worth surfacing
+#### Findings worth surfacing to the team

 - **Janet Morrison is 18/18 stalled — 100%.** Per-processor view makes this visible; the team lead's current spreadsheet cannot.
 - **4 of the 5 most overdue applications belong to Ricardo Fuentes.** Not necessarily a Ricardo problem — could be workload imbalance, doc-mix variance, or process drift — but it's a question the team lead would never have known to ask without this view.